Research & Higher Degree Students

 Lodging your appeal

-If you are not happy with the outcome of your appeal, you are able to make a complaint to an external review agency.
+If you are dissatisfied with the outcome of your appeal, you are able to make a complaint to an external review agency.
 You are able to do this at any stage of the process.

-A number of external agencies may be able to assist, depending on your type of grievance.
+A number of external agencies may be able to assist, depending on your type of complaint.